-A specific kind of key man insurance, corporate ownership of life insurance is a more complex way of utilizing the lesser-known growth and tax advantages of a life insurance policy.
+Corporate ownership of a life insurance policy on an employee is a more complex way of utilizing the lesser-known growth and tax advantages of a life insurance policy.

 When these policies are used and structured properly, corporations can offer additional benefits while also anticipating a long-term return on investment.

-These plans often get confused with additional insurance coverage companies own to protect the employees and their families.
+These plans often get confused with additional insurance coverage which companies own to protect employees and their families.

-As would be expected, the company, as the entity covering premium payments, receives the full death benefit once the insured (or one of the insured) passes away.
-To collect the death benefit in a timely manner, the company utilizies Social Security information for proper claims filing.
+As would be expected, the company, as the entity covering premium payments, receives the full death benefit if the insured were to pass away.

-However, in order to take advantage of a tax-free death benefit, the Internal Revenue Service (IRS) mandates that the company must only take out a policy on the top 33 percent of eligible employees according to their level of pay.
+However, in order to take advantage of a tax-free death benefit, the Internal Revenue Service (IRS) mandates the company must only take out a policy on the top 35% of eligible employees according to their level of pay.

-Before purchasing coverage, the company must inform the employee or group of employees of the COLI policy, its terms, and who will be the named total or partial beneficiary in the form of a written statement.
+Before purchasing coverage, the company must inform the employee or group of employees in writing of the COLI policy, its terms, and who will be the named total or partial beneficiary.

 These specific requirements were put in place to keep companies from taking out policies on lower-level employees without their prior knowledge or consent.